http4k/www/src/website/content/tutorial/build_a_simple_mcp_app/index.md

 - A Handlebars-based UI that runs inside the MCP host
 - Two MCP tools — one visible only to the UI, one visible only to the model
+- An MCP prompt that provides structured analysis instructions to the model
 - A streaming MCP server wired together by composing MCP Capabilities
 - A local test harness for development